Respiratory system - Colds and ‘Flu (viral infections)

 Green tea – reduce feverishness.

-Ginger and chilli – relieve congestion, headaches and helps
+Ginger and chilli – relieve congestion, headaches and helps to

-to remove phlegm.
+remove phlegm.

-Ginger, fennel and chilli – warming, antispasmodic and helps
+Ginger, fennel and chilli – warming, antispasmodic and helps to

-to settle gastric upset.
+settle gastric upset.

 Honey – helps to soothe a sore throat.

-Crushed fennel seeds – used for wheezing and dry coughs,
+Crushed fennel seeds – used for wheezing and dry coughs, eat them.

-Allergies (asthma and hay fever)
+(asthma and hay fever)

 Onion and tea– help to counter bronchial constriction.